destin-v/codex-vscode/docs/dev/index.md

 # :simple-xdadevelopers: Development

-> “The most important single aspect of software development is to be clear about what you are trying to build.”
+> The most important single aspect of software development is to be clear about what you are trying to build.
 >
 > **— Bjarne Stroustrup**